microbit-apps/display-shield/README.md

 screen().drawLine(159, 0, 0, 119, 5)
 ```

-#### Screen center and setting a pixel
+#### Screen center, setting a pixel, and floating point

 Since the width and height of the screen are both even, the center of
-the screen is bounded by these four pixels:
+the screen is bounded by these four pixels, as shown by the following
+four commands that each draw a single pixel:
 ```
 screen().setPixel(79, 59, 1)
 screen().setPixel(80, 59, 1)